Skip to content

 drop_zero_vals (bool, optional): Drop zeroes from data.
 Defaults to True.

 add_labels (bool, optional): Add value labels on bars.
-If None, reads from config.
-Defaults to None.
+Defaults to True.

 """